quixio/template-prometheus-monitoring/prometheus/README.md

 There is nothing special to configure here if deploying with this template.

-In general, just ensure that Prometheus is scraping the provided `Push Gateway` in its configuration.
+In general, just ensure that Prometheus is scraping the provided `Pushgateway` in its configuration.